AdobeDocs/advertising.en/help/integrations/analytics/advertising-metrics-in-analytics.md

 ## Traffic Metrics from Adobe Advertising

-Most Adobe Advertising traffic metrics in [!DNL Analytics] start with "Adobe Advertising," except for "[!UICONTROL AMO ID Instances]."
+Adobe Advertising traffic metrics in [!DNL Analytics] usually start with "Adobe Advertising," except for "[!UICONTROL AMO ID Instances]."
 However, for long-term customers who used a custom event (rather than a reserved event) to originally create metrics for clicks, cost, and impressions, those metrics still begin with "AMO."

 | Traffic Metric | Description |
 | -------------- | ----------- |